-Indicators Evidence Notes and action points (These are examples - please feel free to add/replace with alternative indicators relevant to your school.)
-The school has mechanisms in place to ensure the views of all children and young people (including those hard to reach, with Special Educational Needs and/or disability) are reflected in school decision making. e.g. surveys, student councils, focus groups, peer education/leader/mentor schemes, Young Health Champions The school takes part in projects and initiatives to enable student involvement. e.g. peer mentoring, Young Health Champions, peer education, youth parliament
+Indicators These are examples - please feel free to add or replace with alternative indicators relevant to your school.
+Evidence These are examples - please feel free to add or replace with alternative indicators relevant to your school.
+Notes and action points The school has mechanisms in place to ensure the views of all children and young people (including those hard to reach, with Special Educational Needs and/or disability) are reflected in school decision making. e.g. surveys, student councils, focus groups, peer education/leader/mentor schemes, Young Health Champions The school takes part in projects and initiatives to enable student involvement. e.g. peer mentoring, Young Health Champions, peer education, youth parliament